laharpatel327/EcommerceAPI/README.md

 # EcommerceAPI
 Checkout endpoint added to calculate the toal price for all watches requested.

-\\ Checkout Endpoint is added to this project to do calculation on final prices based on the discount prices.
+\\ Checkout Endpoint is added to this project to do calculation on number of watches based on the discount prices.
 Two projects are added:
 EcommerceCheckoutAPI
 CheckoutWebApi.UnitTests